tio/tio/README.md

 ## 2. Features

- * Easily connect to serial TTY devices
+ * Easily connect to serial TTY devices with sensible defaults
  * Automatic connect and reconnect
  * Support for non-standard baud rates
  * List available serial devices by ID